 You should record your attendance at all timetabled in-person teaching sessions.
 You no longer need to do this for online sessions, such as those delivered on MS Teams.

-The myLboro app will allow you to check in from when the session is scheduled to start and up to an hour after a session finishes, but we strongly recommend you do so as soon awhilst your class is taking place, so that you are in the correct location.
+The myLboro app will allow you to check in from five minutes before the session is scheduled to start and up to an hour after a session finishes, but we strongly recommend you do so as soon awhilst your class is taking place, so that you are in the correct location.

 How do I know if my check-in was successfully verified?

 You can view your Check-in History in the Attendance Check-in tile.
 There are four coloured indicators which could appear next to your timetabled classes to let you know more about what was recorded by the app.